Declutter your life

 6. Sentimental items

-I found it quite an emotional task, there was a lot of guilt wrapped up in some of the things I’d spent money on and never used.
-It also took a lot of time to physically sort and give away.
-I began to understand the quote ‘don’t let your belongings own you’ because at times I felt completely overwhelmed by all my things.
-The process has certainly made me think twice before I buy anything!
+I’d been collecting for most of my life and so the decluttering process took a long time.
+I also found decluttering quite an emotional task.
+There was a lot of guilt wrapped up in the things I’d spent money on and never used, and it took a lot of time to physically sort through everything.
+At times I felt completely overwhelmed by all my stuff – the process has certainly made me think twice before I buy anything new!

 8. What to do with it all

-I sold a few of my collectable items on eBay and Gumtree and took the remainder to local charity shops.
-I wanted the clutter out of my life and off my mind, and I didn’t want to spend the next few months listing things on eBay, not to mention queuing at the Post Office.
+Your unloved and unused items can be sold or donated to charity.
+I sold a few of my collectable items on eBay and Gumtree and I took the remainder to local charity shops.
+I wanted the clutter out of my life and I didn’t want to spend the next few months or even years listing things on eBay, not to mention queuing at the post office!
+I’m convinced my neighbours thought we were moving house when they saw car-loads of stuff being driven away.

 9. Have fun

 Decluttering shouldn’t be a bore because the results are so positive.
-To make the task more enjoyable, I cranked up my music and took plenty of tea breaks.
-I also pulled out drawers and sorted through them while watching old films.
+To make the task more enjoyable I cranked up the music and took plenty of tea breaks.
+I also pulled out drawers and boxes and sorted through them while watching films.
+If you have a lot of stuff, you could even ask your family and friends to help you.

 10. The onward journey

-What I use and love now probably won’t be the same in 6 months time and so I’m always evaluating what I have.
-Getting into the habit of purging my belongings keeps the on-going process simple.
-I probably take a few items to charity every month and it’s easy to keep on top of things because there is so little to manage.
+What I use now probably won’t be the same in six month’s time and so I’m always evaluating what I have.
+Getting into the habit of purging my belongings keeps the process simple.
+I probably take a few items to charity each month and it’s easy to keep on top of things because there’s little to manage.